beckjonathan/FileBundle/Resources/doc/index.md

 **Note**

 The hidden input field with id `hidden-file-folder` contains the folder to which the files will be uploaded.
-Make sure you create this folder an give it the correct write permissions.
+Make sure you create this folder and give it the correct write permissions.

 It's also possible to add following optional hidden input fields.